 - Enabled VGA activities will cause the system to wake up from power saving mode. - Disabled VGA activities will not cause the system to wake up from power saving mode.

-Soft-Off by PWR-BTTN
+Soft-Off by PWR-BTTN (ATX power supply only)

 This category allows you to select the method of powering off your system.